Priyankasaggu11929/priyankasaggu11929.github.io/about.md

 title: About
 ---

-Hi, I'm Priyanka Saggu.
+***Hello, I'm Priyanka Saggu.***

+I'm in the process of learning everyday.

+But to give a little excerpt from the learnings so far, here is who I'm:

-Resourceful DevOps enthusiast, having experience working with highly distributed infrastructure on hybrid cloud platforms.
-During the internship at Atlan, I’ve been working on writing fully automated product releases, with zero interference on the client enterprise end.
-As a summer trainee at Dgplug, I have set up and managed multiple Linux-based servers.
-Wrote Infrastructure as Code(IaC) to automate setting up of tightly-secured and SSH-hardened systems/servers.
-Have experience with On-Prem deployment environments using Rancher.
-And I’m an Outreachy’19 alum at GNOME Foundation too.
+1. <sub>A rsesourceful DevOps enthusiast, having experience working with highly distributed infrastructure on hybrid cloud platforms.</sub>
+2. <sub>While my internship at [Atlan](https://atlan.com), I’ve been working on writing fully automated product releases, with zero interference on the client enterprise end.

-You can check my resume [here](https://priyankasaggu11929.github.io/resume/).
+3. <sub>As a summer trainee at Dgplug, I've learnt
+    - <sub>how to set up and manage multiple Linux-based servers.
+(Actually, dgplug is from where all my DevOps learning started :))</sub>
+    - <sub>how to write Infrastructure as Code(IaC) to automate setting up of tightly-secured and SSH-hardened systems/servers.</sub>
+    - <sub>how to manage multi-cluster (micro-services) applications in an On-Premise Deployment setup.
+Further expanding to Cluster (and other included resources) monitoring, health-checks, alerts, managing updates/upgrades and finally Disaster Recovery (basically backup and restore mechanism).</sub>
+4. <sub>And I’m an [Outreachy’19 alum at GNOME Foundation](https://www.outreachy.org/alums/) too.</sub>

+<sub>And the resume is [here](https://priyankasaggu11929.github.io/resume/).</sub>

-The internet has accumulated plenty of my fingerprints, some of which you can find in these places:
+<sub>The internet has accumulated plenty of my other fingerprints too, some of which you can find in these places:</sub>

 <p class="social-icons">
   <a href="https://twitter.com/PriyankaSaggu4"><i class="fab fa-twitter fa-2x"></i></a>